Ways to experience Indigenous culture across Ontario

 Located in northeastern Manitoulin Island, Wiikwemkoong Unceded Territory is home to the people of the Three Fires Confederacy: the Ojibwa, Odawa and Pottawatomi Nations.
 Wikwemikong Tourism offers outdoor experiences on Manitoulin Island and in the Killarney region.

-Learn to cook with natural ingredients sourced on a foraging hike.
-Experience advanced wilderness eco-adventures or take a “soft” adventure (requiring no experience) with your family.
-Wikwemikong Tourism also offers guided hiking and paddling in Point Grondine Park, a popular destination located between Killarney and French river where you can enjoy outdoor activities in the beautiful backcountry wilderness.
+Wikwemikong Tourism also offers guided hiking and paddling in Point Grondine Park, a popular destination located between Killarney and French River where you can enjoy outdoor activities in the beautiful backcountry wilderness.

-Location: 2098 G, Wikwemikong Way, Wikwemikong (Manitoulin Island and Killarney)
+Location: 2098 G, Wikwemikong Way, Wikwemikong

 Algonquin Canoe Company

-Algonquin Canoe Company rents canoes, kayaks, stand-up paddleboard (SUP) equipment, snowshoes and more.
-Their knowledgeable guides can provide you with suggestions and route recommendations before you go on a self-guided tour.
-Guided tours are also available.
+Their knowledgeable guides provide suggestions and route recommendations before you go on a self-guided tour.
+Guided tours are also offered.

 Location: Long Sault Island, ON-63, Thorne